codepath/android_guides/Using-OkHttp.md

 the standard Java I/O libraries by creating a [shared memory pool](https://www.youtube.com/watch?v=WvyScM_S88c&feature=youtu.be).

 The OkHttp library actually provides an [implementation](https://github.com/square/okhttp/blob/master/okhttp-urlconnection/src/main/java/com/squareup/okhttp/internal/huc/HttpURLConnectionImpl.java) of the [HttpUrlConnection](http://developer.android.com/reference/java/net/HttpURLConnection.html) interface, which Android 4.4 and later versions now use.
-The manual approach described in this [[section|Sending-and-Managing-Network-Requests#sending-an-http-request-the-hard-way]] of the guide actually uses code from the OkHttp library.
+Therefore, when using the manual approach described in this [[section|Sending-and-Managing-Network-Requests#sending-an-http-request-the-hard-way]] of the guide, the underlying approach may still be using code from the OkHttp library.
 However, there is a separate API provided by OkHttp that makes it easier to send and receive network requests, which is described in this guide.

 In addition, [OkHttp v2.4](https://corner.squareup.com/2015/05/okhttp-2-4.html) also provides a more updated way of managing URLs internally.
 Instead of the `java.net.URL`, `java.net.URI`, or `android.net.Uri` classes, it provides a new `HttpUrl` class that makes it easier to get an HTTP port, parse URLs, and canonicalizing URL strings.